ccdc-opensource/csd-md/README.md

 - Christopher D. Williams (UoM), Simon Cottrell (CCDC), Kepa Burusco-Goni (CCDC), Austin Lloyd (CCDC), Bojana Popovic (CCDC), & Richard Bryce (UoM)

 #### Citation
+If you use this workflow in your research, please cite as follows:
-Christopher D. Williams, Simon Cottrell, Kepa Burusco-Goni, Austin Lloyd, Bojana Popovic, and Richard Bryce; *Expanding the CCDC Tools: An Integrated Workflow for Molecular Dynamics Simulations and Machine-Learned Potentials within the CCDC Toolset*.
+- Christopher D. Williams, Simon Cottrell, Kepa Burusco-Goni, Austin Lloyd, Bojana Popovic, and Richard Bryce; *Expanding the CCDC Tools: An Integrated Workflow for Molecular Dynamics Simulations and Machine-Learned Potentials within the CCDC Toolset*.
 UKRI Impact Acceleration Account (IAA) Proof of Concept Scheme 2024.
+Please, cite references 1-5 as well.

 ## Disclaimer
 The Cambridge Crystallographic Data Centre (CCDC) provides various scripts to many users for use with CCDC applications.
 Some scripts may be library scripts, written at some earlier stage in time and distributed to other users.
 Other scripts may be written *de novo* or modified library scripts for distribution to a specific client for a specific purpose.